ONSdigital/csvcubed/external-docs/docs/guides/errors/build-command-errors/linked-to-non-obs-column.md

 ## When it occurs

-When the units or attribute column is linked to an observation value column that isn't actually an observation value column.
+A units or attribute column is linked to an observation value column that isn't actually an observation value column.
 E.g. linked to a dimension column.

 ## How to fix